 This cost will only have to be paid if your bank charges extra to provide you with Immigration Rule compliant bank statements.

-Two examples of banks who, from our experience, charge extra for original bank statements are Coutts and Yorkshire bank.
+Two examples of banks that, from our experience, charge extra for original bank statements are Coutts and Yorkshire bank.

-One of our clients (who was banking with Yorkshire bank) were recently charged £85 for the posting of 12 month’s worth of bank statements.
-They even refused to stamp each page of an online statement printout, failing to certify them!
+One of our clients (who was banking with Yorkshire bank) was recently charged £85 for the posting of 12 months’ worth of bank statements.
+They even refused to stamp each page of an online statement printout, failing to certify them.

-Luckily, the majority of banks will not charge extra and will gladly certify bank statements.
+Fortunately, the majority of banks will not charge extra and will gladly certify bank statements for free.

 Total cost: £0-85